-The investment mandate will result in certain industries being excluded as a result of the Investment Adviser's ethical and sustainable investment policy.
+The investment mandate will result in certain industries being excluded as a result of the Scheme's Investment Strategy.
 As a consequence, there may be increased risk due to reduced diversification opportunities.

 COMMISSION

 The Manager effects transactions on which commissions or other charges are payable, through other affiliated Group companies including the Royal London Mutual Insurance Society Limited, as well as through other unconnected brokers.
 Information about dealing commissions and mark-ups and mark-downs paid in respect of these transactions will be given in the Manager's annual report to Unitholders.